Trevor Svajda

 Trevor Svajda (born April 20, 2006) is an American professional tennis player.
-He has a career-high ATP singles ranking of No. 385, achieved on 27 October 2025.
+He has a career-high ATP singles ranking of No. 358 achieved on February 23, 2026 and a doubles ranking of No. 1,016 reached on April 13, 2026.

-Early and personal life
+Early life

-From San Diego, he is the brother of tennis player Zachary Svajda.
-He is coached by his godfather, Matt Hanlin, and attends Southern Methodist University.
+From San Diego, Trevor Svajda is the brother of tennis player Zachary Svajda.
+He is coached by his godfather, Matt Hanlin.

+College

+Svajda attends Southern Methodist University where he was a runner-up in the 2025 NCAA Singles Championship.

 Career

-In 2023, Svajda won a wildcard into 2023 US Open qualifying after reaching the final of the USTA Boys' 18s National Championships where he was defeated by Learner Tien.
-He lost over 80 minutes to James Duckworth.
+In 2023, after reaching the final of the USTA Boys' 18s National Championships, Svajda won a wildcard into the 2023 US Open qualifying competition, but was defeated by James Duckworth in the first round.
 Also competing in the boys' singles at Flushing Meadow, he defeated Wimbledon boys' singles champion Henry Searle and reached the third round.
-That year, he earned his first ATP ranking point at the SoCal Pro Series event at the University of San Diego.
+That year, he earned his first ATP ranking point at the USTA SoCal Pro Series event at the University of San Diego.

-In February 2025, Svajda was awarded a wildcard into the singles for the 2025 Dallas Open, for his ATP main draw debut.
+In February 2025, Svajda was awarded a wildcard into the singles main draw of the 2025 Dallas Open, for his ATP Tour debut.